suciusergiu94/blog/_posts/education/2013-09-10-college-babes-bolyai-info.markdown

 <br />

-By the end of 2015 I started working at [SoftVision][sv] and dropped out on studying.
+At the end of 2015 I started working at [SoftVision][sv] and dropped out on studying.

 [ubb]: http://www.cs.ubbcluj.ro/
 [isj]: https://www.isjcj.ro/